royger/wgo/README.md

         out blocks for downloading to the peers.
       - **Status**: Keeps track of uploaded/downloaded/left bytes for a single torrent.
 Could be globalized.
       - **Timer**: Timer events.
+      - **Limiter**: Limits the maximum upload and download speed of the program.
       - **Tracker**: Communication with the tracker.

    - **Protocol**: Modules for interacting with the various bittorrent protocols.